kaijiz/element_projected_bandstructure/README.md

 Then, save and exit and you can use this code.

-### the name of the kpoints and element you need to set by yourself.
+### The name of the kpoints and element you need to set by yourself.